sanketughadmathe/House-Sales-in-King-County-USA/README.md

 This dataset contains house sale prices for King County, which includes Seattle.
 It includes homes sold between May 2014 and May 2015.

-It's a great dataset for evaluating simple regression models.

-Predicted Attribute: Different Species of Iris plant.
+Predicted Attribute: Price of the houses.
 ## Purpose
 The purpose of this project was to gain introductory exposure to Machine Learning Regression concepts along with data visualization.
 The project makes heavy use of Scikit-Learn, Pandas, Data Visualization Libraries and Tensor Flow 2.0